Activities for The Great Big Green Week

 For climate change to be reversed, swaps do need to be made somewhere, but what if we carry on as we are?

-This is where Busy Things’ recently updated simulator game, Tree World, comes into its own as children can build houses, keep warm by the fire and eat a meat-based diet as we traditionally have, and see the environmental disasters like storms and forest fires unfold.
+This is where Busy Things’ simulator game, Tree World, comes into its own as children can build houses, keep warm by the fire and eat a meat-based diet as we traditionally have, and see the environmental disasters like storms and forest fires unfold.

 Summary

-We hope this blog and its activities helps you to explore climate change with your pupils, appreciate its full impact and think about what we can all do to improve the situation.
+We hope this blog and its activities help you to explore climate change with your pupils, appreciate its full impact and think about what we can all do to improve the situation.
 We’d love it if you took advantage of our free-to-play activities (Climate change around the world jigsaw, Generating green electricity, Vegan or non-vegan and Tree World) and FREE paper-based topical pack for The Great Big Green Week.

 If you’d like to access our climate change activities (and activities in other areas of the curriculum too!), we’d be happy to offer you a 28-day free trial.
 Simply click here to get yourself a login!

-This blog post was updated in May 2024.
+This blog post was updated in May 2025.